vprime/id_expl0rer_0__core/~Documentation/Design.md

 - [ ] Target device extensions for generating random seeds

 ### Structure
-    // Batch the graphics, and do it in just a few draw calls.
-    // Render at a lower resolution, and upscale to display
-    // Texture atlas
-    // Animation
-    // UI Layout system
-    // Edge anchoring, padding, text rendering, word wrapping
-    // rectangle packing for text renderer
-    // PostFX (Bloom)
-    // Particles
-    // Bluring
-    // Color grading

 - App
   - id_expl0rer Game logic
   - Resources for the game